Back to Blog

 KEB Technology

-KEB’s Permanent Magnet Brake also referred to as a PM brake, is a proven solution to work effectively and safely when integrated inside a servo motor.
-If you are not yet aware of how a Permanent Magnet Brake operates, this video gives an overview.
+KEB’s Permanent Magnet Brake also called a PM brake, is a proven solution that works effectively and safely when integrated inside a servo motor.
+If you want to know how a Permanent Magnet Brake operates, the video (above) gives an overview.

 servo motor brake